 - Please clearly mark your child’s diaper bag and individually label everything you intend to leave in the nursery.

 When you arrive to pick up your child from the nursery, please allow a nursery worker to bring the child, as well as his or her belongings, to you.

-Nursery workers will take two, three, and four-year-olds to their appropriate Sunday School classroom after early worship.
-Sunday School teachers will deliver children back to the nursery wing for 11 a.m. worship.
+Nursery workers will take twos, threes, and four-year-olds to their age-appropriate Sunday School classroom after the 9 AM Worship Service.
+Sunday School teachers will deliver children back to the Nursery Wing for the 11 AM Worship Service.

-Feel free to check on your child anytime but try to avoid letting him or her see you.
-Children often become upset if they think it is time to go home, only to find out it is not.
-To avoid this, you may wish instead to have a friend check on your child.
+Feel free to check on your child any time, but try to avoid letting him or her see you.
+Children often become upset if they think it is time to go home only to find out it is not.
+To avoid this, you may wish to have a friend check on your child instead.
 Toddlers and three-year-olds may be viewed through the windows near The Crossing.